shammelburg/CoreIdentity/README.md

 This is a work in progress project.

-This ASP.NET Core 2.0 Web API uses Identity Tables and JWT to authenticate and authorize users as well as user, role and userRole management
+This ASP.NET Core 2.0 Web API uses Identity Tables and JWT to authenticate and authorize users as well as user, role and userRole management.

 I have got the authenticator working as well but the timing doesn't seem to reflect what on the Authenticator app.

-One issue to be worked on is the EmailConfirmationToken which is not being verified.
+* Added middleware to check for IP addresses, invalid IP request get a 403.

 This is being tested with Google Postman.